 We’re so happy you’ve decided to host a farm apprentice, and we’re here to help you along the way!
 Is your farm…

-- Using organic and/or sustainable production methods?
-Organic Certification and other certifications are not required.
+- using organic and/or sustainable production methods (certifications are not required), and

 Hiring farm workers can be a confusing endeavor, especially for those who are new employers.
 Below are a list of FAQs pertaining to hosting a farm apprentice.
 You can find more resources about becoming a farmer mentor in the sidebar.
 Our work centers mostly around the apprenticeship model of farm work.

-A: The OGS Farm Network and Apprentice Link are run by the Organic Growers School, working to build a mutually supportive network of prosperous farmers, productive gardeners and informed consumers engaged in creating healthy communities.
+The OGS Farm Network and Apprentice Link are run by Organic Growers School, a 501c3 nonprofit working to build a mutually supportive network of prosperous farmers, productive gardeners, and informed consumers engaged in creating healthy communities.
 The farms associated with Apprentice Link are a thread in this network.